dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/visuals.md

 Renders an image into the control's quad.

-Depending on the extension of the image, different renderer is provided to render the image onto the screen.
+Depending on the extension of the image, a different visual is provided to render the image onto the screen.

  + [Normal](@ref image-visual)
  + [N-Patch](@ref n-patch-visual)